damian00dolata/damian00dolata/README.md

 # Hi there 👋

 ## My name is Damian.
-I am a fourth-year Computer Science student at Poznan University of Technology.
+I am a Computer Science engineer at Poznan University of Technology.

 ### 🌱 I’m currently learning: